-The University of Virginia offers two doctoral programs in nursing to prepare expert clinicians and practitioners, as well as nursing scientists and researchers prepared to expand nursing knowledge in this new century.
-UVA graduates are working in leadership and faculty roles across the country, and our faculty and students are moving away from the bedside and into research (Richmond Times Dispatch).
+The University of Virginia offers two doctoral programs in nursing -- the PhD and DNP degrees -- that prepare expert clinicians and practitioners, nurse scientists and researchers to expand nursing knowledge in the 21st century.
+UVA graduates are working in leadership and faculty roles across the country.

 On occasion, the School of Nursing will admit candidates as post-doctoral students attached to one of the research centers in the school.
 Students may be a post-doctoral student for one semester or one academic year.
 Acceptance will be based on individual student objectives and how these align with existing faculty/center resources.
 Interested candidates should email the assistant dean for admissions and financial aid indicating when they would like to be a post-doctoral student, what their project objectives are, and should attach a copy of their resume/CV.